MichaelOreillyMor/BaseProject/README.md

 work, but no manager (UIMan ,InputMan, CameraMan...) is going to be required by others.

 Right now there are some dependencies between the UIManager and the GameState manager.
-In the next few weeks, I ́m going to create an Assembly definition for each manager folder and complete the decoupling of the managers from each other.
+In the next few weeks, I'm going to create an Assembly definition for each manager folder and complete the decoupling of the managers from each other.

 ## 1. 1 GameStates system